Utah War: Consequences

 However, the people of Utah lost much during the brief period of conflict.
 Largely due to their evacuation, the settlers' livelihoods and economic well-being were seriously impacted for at least that year and perhaps longer.
 Field crops had been ignored for most of the two-month-long planting season and livestock herds had been culled for the journey.
 A year's worth of work improving their living conditions had essentially been lost.
 Some poverty would be widespread in the territory for several years.
 A number of Mormon settlements in Idaho, Nevada and California would not be resettled for decades and some were permanently abandoned.

 In addition, Utah was under nominal military occupation.
-Historian Leonard J. Arrington noted that "the cream of the United States Army" reviled the Mormon settlers.
+Mormon historian Leonard J. Arrington noted that "the cream of the United States Army" reviled the Mormon settlers.
 Relations between the troops and their commanders with the Mormons were often tense.
 Fortunately, the near isolation of Camp Floyd kept interaction to a minimum, as troops stayed on or near their base.
 Settlers living near the 7,000 troops quartered in Cedar Valley did sell the troops lumber for building construction, farm produce and manufactured goods.
 When the army finally abandoned Camp Floyd in 1861 at the outbreak of the American Civil War, surplus goods worth an estimated four million dollars were auctioned off for a fraction of their value.
 However, in 1862, new troops arrived and built Fort Douglas in the foothills east of Salt Lake City.

 One consequence of the Utah War was the creation of the famous Pony Express.
 During the war, Lot Smith and the Nauvoo Legion burned roughly 52 wagons belonging to outfitters Russell, Majors and Waddell.
 The government never reimbursed the outfitters for these losses, and in 1860 they formed the Pony Express to earn a government mail contract to keep them from falling into bankruptcy.